-Seven layer dip is the ultimate party food!
-With delicious layers of refried beans, sour cream, guacamole, salsa, tomatoes, olives and cheese.
-Serve with your favorite tortilla chips for a crowd pleasing appetizer every time!
+Seven-layer dip is the ultimate party food with its delicious layers of refried beans, sour cream, guacamole, salsa, tomatoes, olives, and cheese.
+Serve with your favorite tortilla chips for a crowd-pleasing appetizer every time!

-I tried seven layer dip for the first time at my mother-in-law’s, some 20 years ago.
+I tried seven-layer dip for the first time at my mother-in-law’s over 20 years ago.
 She served it as an appetizer while we waited for the turkey to finish cooking on Thanksgiving.
-I was a newly wed and very much in the stage of building my recipe collection.
-I had to have this one!
+I was a newlywed and very much in the stage of building my recipe collection.
+I just had to have this one!
 And my mother-in-law was happy to share!
 I can’t tell you how many times I have made this recipe.
-Almost every party we have had since, I have made this seven layer dip.
+Almost every party we have had since I have made this seven-layer dip.

-This seven layer dip recipe has evolved over the years.
-In the original recipe three of the seven layers had mayonnaise…a lot of mayonnaise!
+This seven-layer dip recipe has evolved over the years.
+In the original recipe, three of the seven layers had mayonnaise…a lot of mayonnaise!
 I have a feeling the original recipe came from an era when mayo was a staple and could be found in just about everything.
-I did a little internet digging and there was literally a whole generation that was obsessed with mayo!
-If you had a Betty Crocker cookbook from the 60’s and 70’s you would quickly discover that the mayo obsession was a real thing.
-For a funny, (or gross) read on the subject, check out Groovy History.
-Anyways, I digress…All that to say I’ve updated this recipe by completely removing the mayo from this recipe and I don’t regret it one bit.
-Not only are the flavors now more bold, the recipe as a whole is healthier with less fat and calories.
-I’ve gotten rave reviews on this updated version and most importantly my family loves it.
+I did a little internet digging, and there was a whole generation obsessed with mayo!
+If you had a Betty Crocker cookbook from the ’60s and ’70’s you would quickly discover that the mayo obsession was real.
+For a funny (or gross) read on the subject, check out Groovy History.
+Anyways, I digress…All that to say, I’ve updated this recipe by completely removing the mayo from this recipe, and I don’t regret it one bit.
+The flavors are now bolder, and the recipe as a whole is also healthier with less fat and calories.
+I’ve gotten rave reviews on this updated version, and most importantly, my family loves it.

 How to Make Seven Layer Dip:

 Layer 1: Drain the can of Rotel Diced Tomatoes and Green Chilies, then mix it together with a can of refried beans.
-Spread evenly into the bottom of a 7in x 11in serving dish or something of equivalent size.
+Spread evenly into the bottom of a 7-inch x 11-inch serving dish or something of equivalent size.

-Layer 3: Mash up four avocados, leave a slightly chunky texture.
+Layer 3: Mash four avocados, leaving a slightly chunky texture.
 Stir in the juice of one lime and 1/2 teaspoon of salt.
 Spread in an even layer on top of the sour cream layer.
-The easiest way I have found to do this is to place the avocado evenly around the dish in 12 to 14 spoonful’s, then with a fork, gently spread the avocado around in an even layer.
-Do not attempt to spread the avocado layer, because you will disrupt the soft cream cheese/sour cream layer.
+The easiest way to do this is to place the mashed avocado evenly around the dish in 12 to 14 spoonfuls, then, with a fork, gently scoot the avocado around in an even layer.
+Do not attempt to just spread the avocado layer because you will disrupt the soft cream cheese/sour cream layer.

-Layer 4: I buy a 16 ounce jar of the thickest, chunkiest salsa I can find.
-Of course you can use any salsa you like, mild or hot, but I recommend that it be thick and chunky.
-If it’s too runny, it won’t stay put in your seven layer dip.
+Layer 4: I buy a 16-ounce jar of the thickest, chunkiest salsa I can find.
+Of course, you can use any salsa you like, mild or hot, but I recommend it be thick and chunky.
+It won’t stay put in your seven-layer dip if it’s too runny.
 I like to drain my salsa in a colander to drain off some of the liquid.
 Then spoon it over the avocado layer.

 Layer 5: For the shredded cheese layer, any mixture of cheese will work.
 And you can use more to suit your preference.
-I like to use a Mexican mix, which is a combination of 4 cheeses; Monterey Jack, Mild Cheddar, Queso Quesadilla and Asadero Cheese.
+I like to use a Mexican mix, which is a combination of 4 kinds of cheese; Monterey Jack, Mild Cheddar, Queso Quesadilla, and Asadero Cheese.
 Just sprinkle it evenly over the salsa.

 Cover the entire dish in plastic wrap and refrigerate until ready to serve.